netomi/netomi.github.com/_projects/simplelife.markdown

 tags: java openjfx mvc
 ---

-Simple life is small simulator for Conway's Game of Life.
+Simple life is simple simulator for Conway's Game of Life.
 It allows to graphically modify the initial configuration and simulate evolutions of this configuration with varying speeds.

-THe project was my first experience developing a JavaFX / OpenJFX application and get used to its MVC approach and property binding capability.
+The project was my first experience developing a JavaFX / OpenJFX application and get used to its MVC approach and property binding capability.

 <div class="img_row">